 Welcome

 This site is about bicycle touring in general, but mainly about my bike trip from Sweden to South-East Asia via Eastern Europe, The Middle East, Pakistan, China, and Tibet.
-There is also a blog about my ongoing trip in Southeast Asia (9000 kilometers so far).

 In the fall of 1998 I set off on a long journey by bike.
 It covered more than 15000 kilometers and 14 countries.
 During this trip I was hit by rocks and cars, and baked, soaked, and deep frozen by the weather gods.
 Mostly, however, I had a superb opportunity to see some of the most beautiful scenery in the world, meet wonderful people and enjoy the culture of widely differing lands.